What Does Limited Lifetime Warranty Mean for Your Shingles?

 One manufacturer started the “limited lifetime” trend

 Well, back around 2010, one large shingle manufacturer changed the roofing shingles world in North America.
-They started to call all their shingles "Limited Lifetime Warranty" .
-Everybody else had to follow suit because this company was so big they couldn't ignore it, and that set the trend.
+They started calling all their shingles “Limited Lifetime Warranty.”
+Everybody else had to follow suit because this company was so big they couldn’t ignore it, and that set the trend.

-So every shingle that you look at today says they are offering a "Limited Lifetime" warranty.
+So every shingle you look at today says it offers a “Limited Lifetime” warranty.

 But what does this mean?
 You still need to know a bit more to understand this.

-Back then, a 25-year Limited Warranty shingle was virtually always 240 pounds per 100 square feet of shingles.
-One hundred square feet of shingles is called a "square" in roofing terminology, so the norm back then was 240 lbs per square.
+Back then, a 25-year Limited Warranty shingle weighed about 240 pounds per 100 square feet.
+One hundred square feet of shingles is called a “square” in roofing terminology, so the norm back then was 240 lbs per square.

-Today, most entry-level shingles are 204 lbs to 216 lbs per square.
-Ouch.... pretty light now.
+Today, most entry-level shingles weigh 204-216 lbs per square.
+Ouch…. pretty light now.
 This is because all shingle manufacturers decided to lower the weights of their shingles to either save money or to delay price changes.
-We now estimate that these lighter-weight shingles will last around 17 to 25 years of roof-life expectancy compared to the older generation at 240 lbs that lasted 24 to 28 years in this region.
+We now estimate that these lighter-weight shingles will have a roof-life expectancy of 17 to 25 years, compared to the older generation at 240 lbs, which lasted 24 to 28 years in this region.

-But these lighter-weight shingles are called Limited Lifetime just the same as upgraded and better quality shingles.
+But these lighter-weight shingles are called Limited Lifetime, just as upgraded and better-quality shingles are.

 So what does “Limited Lifetime shingle warranty” actually mean?

-Well, it's really just a quality pledge.
-If you look at the wording, it says, I promise you... the homeowner... for your lifetime, that we made the shingles to a certain quality and standard and if we messed up in our sole opinion, here's a chart of what we're going to do for you to fix the problem.
-The first five or ten years of shingle life is not prorated.
-And then after ten years, it's usually prorated quite severely.
-Limited lifetime means very limited and doesn't mean the shingle will have any specific longevity duration.
+Well, it’s really just a quality pledge.
+If you look at the wording, it says, I promise you… The homeowner… for your lifetime, we made the shingles to a certain quality and standard, and if we messed up, in our sole opinion, here’s a chart of what we’re going to do to fix the problem.
+The first five or ten years of shingle life are not prorated.
+And then after ten years, it’s usually prorated quite severely.
+Limited lifetime means very limited and doesn’t imply the shingle will have any specific longevity.

 How does a homeowner decide on what roofing material to use?

 Well, in Greater Vancouver, we get severe storms fairly frequently.
-Roofs in this area are challenged to hold out the weather and stay on the roof without blowing off.
-The thinnest shingles do not have a lot of wind resistance in them.
-They're okay.
-But you're really minimizing the defence against our weather cycles.
+Roofs in this area are challenged to withstand the weather and stay on the roof without blowing off.
+The thinnest shingles offer little wind resistance.
+They’re okay.
+But you’re really minimizing the defence against our weather cycles.

-Moving up to a thicker and heavier shingle will provide more wind resistance, more storm resistance, and gets you more asphalt in the shingle which means it will certainly last longer.
+Moving up to a thicker, heavier shingle will provide greater wind and storm resistance and give you more asphalt per shingle, which means it will certainly last longer.

-You can also move up to the greater-textured, heavier-weight shingles because you want more thickness and texture and improved richness and architectural style for the look it gives the home.
-This heavier weight of asphalt gives you an even longer roof life while enhancing the curb appeal of the home.
+You can also move up to the higher-textured, heavier-weight shingles for greater thickness and texture, improved richness, and a more architectural style that enhances the home’s look.
+This heavier asphalt weight gives you an even longer roof life while enhancing the home’s curb appeal.

 Depending on your home, deciding on a thicker shingle might be the best investment in this region.
-Family homes in the Greater Vancouver area generally start at about $1.5 million and go up to $4 million very quickly.
+Family homes in the Greater Vancouver area generally start at about $1.5 million and can reach $4 million very quickly.
 So, a small incremental upgrade investment is well worth it on our valuable homes around here, in most cases.

-Generally speaking, it's anywhere from a $2,000 to $5,000 investment to move up from an entry-level thin shingle to a medium weight or a heavier weight on a typical roof size around here.
-It's a pretty minor investment change to increase the longevity of your roof, improve its ability to better combat our climate with improved home weather defences, and keep up the look of the home in the meantime.
+Generally speaking, it’s anywhere from a $2,000 to $5,000 investment to move up from an entry-level thin shingle to a medium- or heavy-weight on a typical roof size around here.
+It’s a pretty minor investment to increase the longevity of your roof, improve its ability to better withstand our climate with improved home weather defences, and keep the home’s look up in the meantime.

 We hope this information helps you understand much better the limited lifetime shingle warranty promises are not how you decide what shingle you should select, and that heavier weight shingles than typical “entry-level” lighter shingles can equate to a much better decision for the roof on your home, especially in our tougher weather climate region, and for enduring our rougher climate change cycles that our roofing systems need to withstand.